Use the Microsoft Purview Data Loss Prevention migration assistant for Symantec

 Regular expressions and/or keywords defined directly at the rule-level of Symantec policies will take on the name of the rule itself and show up in the Source column.
 In case of multiple regular expressions and/or keywords, it will take the name of the rule name followed by roman numerals.

-You cannot edit the name of these SITs within the migration assistant.
+You can't edit the name of these SITs within the migration assistant.
 You can edit the names of these custom SITs from Microsoft Purview compliance portal or via PowerShell after the policy migration has been completed.

 Inclusions, Exclusions and Response Rules